I want to be a future physicist. But how?

 - Learn how to use the LinkedIn API.

 - Make a statistical model.
 We need it because how can you give 23 a threshold number to say that “Image processing” belongs to basic skills.
 So this job will be done by your model.
-If someone wants to enroll me in this project then I’m very happy to work on making this model.

 - Design the flowchart to in-cooperate all tasks from extracting data, analyzing it and give results.